danh1029/tc34725_driver/README.md

 One more thing you have to do is register I2C device name "tcs34725@29" in I2C device tree.

-1. To register a device in device tree, let change directory to the boot I use a Raspberry Pi 4B so the dtb file is bcm2711-rpi-4-b.dtb.
+1. To register a device in device tree, let change directory to the boot Change a dtb file to load a file when Raspberry starting and boot a I2C devide add a client.
+I use a Raspberry Pi 4B so the dtb file is bcm2711-rpi-4-b.dtb.
+Dtb is Device tree binray, so transfer it into dts to edit.
 ```bash
 	cd /boot
 	dtc -I dtb -O dts -o bcm2711-rpi-4-b.dts bcm2711-rpi-4-b.dtb